kosminus/c-sharp/WpfApplication12/readme.txt

-wpf application to conect to an oracle database
+wpf application to connect to an oracle database

 beta